Detecting the orbital character of the spin fluctuation in the Iron-based superconductors with the resonant inelastic X-ray scattering spectroscopy

+With such a rich expectations on the orbital-selective physics in the magnetism of the IBSs, it is quite embarrassing to find that there is almost no efficient way to probe the orbital character of the spin fluctuation in the IBSs.
+In principle, the orbital character of the magnetic fluctuation can be inferred from the atomic form factor in the inelastic neutron scattering measurement.
+However, the difference in the atomic form factor of the Fe $3d$ orbitals is rather small, since the atomic form factor is determined solely by the electron density distribution, rather than the wave function of the electron orbital.

+In this paper, we propose that the resonant inelastic X-ray scattering(RIXS) technique can be used to probe the orbital character of the spin fluctuation in the IBSs.
+We find that one can couple selectively to the spin fluctuation on a given Fe $3d$ orbital by choosing properly the polarization of the incident and outgoing photon.
+We have derived the explicit form for the RIXS selection rule and suggested the relevant scattering geometry for studying the OSMT and OSSF physics in the IBSs.
+The information provided by such orbital-selective measurement will greatly advance our understanding on the relation between orbital ordering and spin nematicity in the IBSs and the orbital-selective pairing mechanism in these multi-orbital systems.

-The RIXS spectroscopy is a two-step process(here we will only consider the direct RIXS process) to probe the electronic excitation in the valence shell using an atomic resonance between a core level and the valence shell as an intermediate step\cite{RIXS}.
-The incident photon first excites a core electron into the valence shell near an atomic resonance, leaving a core hole which is later annihilated by another valence electron accompanied by an emitted photon.
-As the resonance energy can be quite high, the momentum transfer by the scattered photon can be quite substantial.
+In this study, we will focus on direct RIXS process, which is a two-step process to probe the electronic excitation in the valence shell using an atomic resonance between a core level and the valence shell as an intermediate step\cite{RIXS}.
+The Fe $L_{3}$-edge resonance between the Fe $2p^{\frac{3}{2}}$ core level and the Fe $3d$ valence shell is just such a resonance and has already been used to probe the magnetic fluctuation in the heavily doped IBSs\cite{Zhou}.
+The RIXS process at the Fe $L_{3}$-edge is illustrated in Fig.1.
+The incident photon first excite a core electron in the Fe $2p^{\frac{3}{2}}$ state into the Fe $3d$ shell(Fig.1a).
+The hole left behind by photon excitation is then annihilated by another Fe $3d$ valence electron(Fig.1b), accompanied by the emission of a scattered photon.
+The RIXS process thus effectively creates a particle-hole pair in the Fe $3d$ shell.
+As the resonance energy can be quite high, the momentum transfer by the scattered photon can be quite large.
 RIXS can thus be used to probe excitation in a large portion of the Brillouin zone.
-At the same time, as a result of the strong spin-orbital coupling in the core level, RIXS can also be used to probe the spin dynamics of the valence electron .
-In this paper, we will focus on the Fe $L_{3}$ edge resonance which involves the atomic transition between the Fe $2p^{\frac{3}{2}}$ core level and the Fe $3d$ orbital.
-Such a resonance has already been used to probe the local magnetic fluctuation in the heavily doped iron-based superconductors\cite{Zhou}.
+At the same time, as a result of the strong spin-orbital coupling in the Fe $2p^{\frac{3}{2}}$ core level, RIXS can also be used to probe the spin dynamics of the valence electron.
+We note that the Fe $L_{3}$-edge RIXS spectrum of the IBSs has already been computed in the random phase approximation scheme in a previous study\cite{Tohyama}.
+However, the power of polarization resolution has not been fully explored in this early study, in which only the polarization of the incident photon is specified.
+This greatly limit the possibility of resolving the orbital character of the spin fluctuation in the IBSs with the RIXS technique.